 INBM 220, Managerial Decision Making

 Business-oriented internships and independent studies can be an important component of this program.

 Additional courses in International Business and Management as well as courses in Economics, Philosophy, Psychology, and Political Science are recommended, in addition to competency in a foreign language.

 For additional information, see the Academic Bulletin: Pre-Business Management.

 Business careers after graduation

 Many entry-level positions of responsibility in business are available to the liberal arts graduate.
-Students desiring a business career should plan their course of study as early as their sophomore year by consulting with the Career Center as well as their academic advisor.
+Students desiring a business career should plan their course of study as early as their sophomore year by consulting with the Center for Advising, Internships & Lifelong Career Development as well as their academic advisor.

 Graduate Examination Test

-See the Career Center staff for information and assistance with admission to MBA programs.
+See the Center for Advising, Internships & Lifelong Career Devlopment staff for information and assistance with admission to MBA programs.
 Contact the INBM department at x1177 to set up an appointment to speak to a member of the INBM faculty.